 Being inadvertently pierced by a sharp object or needle can cause serious injury, infection and long term psychological damage.
-While it is assumed people in medical surroundings can be at the greatest risk, anyone who routinely handles waste can be exposed to this type of injury if not provided with the correct safety equipment.
+While it is assumed that people in hospitals, doctors' surgeries and other medical environment surroundings can be at the greatest risk, anyone who routinely handles waste can be exposed to this type of injury, if they are not provided with the correct safety equipment.

 ENQUIRE ONLINE for no obligation advice on making a claim today.